-If the vehicle arrives at the station equipped with a spare tire, the technician shall ensure the tire is properly inflated, the tire is free of any damage, punctures, leaks, and that the rim is free of any stress cracks, fractures, damage, or bends.
+If the vehicle arrives at the station equipped with a spare tire, the technician shall ensure the tire is properly inflated, the tire is free of damage, punctures, and leaks, and the rim is free of stress cracks, fractures, damage, and bends.

-A vehicle shall not pass a vehicle safety system inspection if a temporary spare is installed on a vehicle axle and in use at the time of inspection.
+A vehicle shall not pass a vehicle safety systems inspection if a temporary spare is installed on a vehicle axle and in use at the time of inspection.

-- Any damage, puncture, leak, cracks or "dry-rot", defaced or missing DOT identification number, or improper repair of any of the tires was found during the visual inspection. - The tread depth of any tire, other than a temporary spare, is found to be less than: - 2/32" in depth on a passenger car or light truck. - o 4/32" on the steering axle, or 2/32" for all other tires on a heavy-duty vehicle. - Regrooved tires are installed on the steering axle of a school bus. - Recapped or retread tires are mounted on the front axle of a heavy-duty vehicle. - Any wheel has stress cracks, fractures, damage and/or is bent in a manner indicating damage to the structure of the wheel or causing difficultly in the steering and control of the vehicle. - There are different size wheels or tires on the same axle. - The TPMS light does not "bulb-check" or stays illuminated. - The temporary spare tire is installed and in use at the time of the inspection.
+- Any damage, puncture, leak, cracks or "dry-rot", defaced or missing DOT identification number, or improper repair of any of the tires was found during the visual inspection. - The tread depth of any tire, other than a temporary spare, is found to be less than: - o 2/32 inch in depth on a passenger car or light truck. - 5/32 inch in depth on the steering axle, or 3/32 inch in depth for all other tires, on a heavy-duty vehicle. - Any retread or regrooved tires are mounted on the front axle of any heavy-duty vehicle listed in section 34500 of the VC. - Any wheel has any stress cracks, fractures, damage, or is bent in a manner indicating damage to the structure of the wheel or causing difficultly in steering or controlling the vehicle. - For any axle, there are different size wheels or tires on the same axle. - The TPMS light does not "bulb-check" or stays illuminated. - The temporary spare tire is installed and in use at the time of the inspection.